-This week’s newsletter has my early first impressions of Phoebe Bridgers’s new album, Punisher.
-You’ll also find more thoughts on all of the best of lists that hit the website this week and my plans for their future, and my usual commentary on music and entertainment I enjoyed this week.
-And, of course, there’s a playlist of ten songs I liked as well.
+This week’s newsletter has some thoughts on music and entertainment I enjoyed this week, some thoughts on iOS 14, and a playlist of ten songs I enjoyed.
 This week’s supporter Q&A post can be found here.

 In Case You Missed It

 My favorite release today is the new album from Yours Truly.
 While the band name makes me think I’m talking about myself every time I type it, the music reminds me of being 17 and in love with pop-punk again.
 Between this and Stand Atlantic, I haven’t listened to pop-punk this consistently since cargo shorts were cool.